Xpra-org/xpra/docs/Network/SSL.md

 xpra attach ssl:localhost:10000 \
      --ssl-ca-data=2d2d2d2d2d424547494e...4452d2d2d2d2d0a
 ```
-Alternatively, place all of these in a connection file you can just double click on:
+Alternatively, place all of these in a connection file you can just double-click on:
 ```
 echo > ssl-test.xpra <<EOF
 host=localhost